trevor-smith/trevor-smith.github.io/_posts/2015-07-16-moving_averages.md

 ### Calculating our moving average
 In order to calculate a moving average, pandas makes it very easy.
-There is a 'rolling_mean' function that you can call which calculates a moving average for you.
+There is a [rolling_mean][3] function that you can call which calculates a moving average for you.
 You just need to specify the column and the number of periods.

 In order to do this, you must first sort your data by player name, and then by date, so that performances are ordered properly.
 The code to sort and calculate a moving average is below: